Gahow/xv6-from-scratch/01-HelloWorld/README.md

 # 01-Hello World

-In the first chapter, we will boot our OS and make it print "Hello world" in the screen.
+In this chapter, we will boot our OS and make it print "Hello world" in the screen.

 ## Prerequisite